Angie55/IFD_Milestone_Project_Two_Dashboard/README.md

 - Fonts- The fonts I orginally planned to use were Hammersmith and Cabin which were the closest free alternatives to the fonts used on the official TFL website.
 After removing the darker background image I was using, much lighter fonts were needed to fit the lighter, floaty feel of the cards.
 Montserret and Lato are easy to read, friendly fonts that work great with the overall look and feel.

-- Text-align- The text is centered in the cards as this looks and flows better with the chart displayed.
+- Text-align- The text is centered in the cards as this looks and flows better with the chart displays.
 Left align text was tested and looked odd with the centered chart and cards.
 As the text is fairly short
 I believe it works for the cards.
 The help and main intro are left aligned as there is more text and it is more suitable.

-- Icons- Font awesome icons are used to make the number displays more appealing, create a clear close button on the help modal and add a nice GitHub logo on the footer.
+- Icons- Font awesome icons are used to make the number displays more appealing, to create a clear close button on the help modal and add a nice GitHub logo on the footer.

 - Cards- This bootstrap design feature is used to give each display or chart it's own clear section to make the whole page easier to read as it is easy to separate each bit of data being rendered.
 Separating information like this is often used of official London government sights too.